$49.59 $61.99 Buy It Now

 CMOS sensors, on the other hand, are simpler in design and more cost-effective to produce.
 They consume less power, making them ideal for battery-powered devices like smartphones and point-and-shoot cameras.
 While CMOS sensors may not offer the same level of image quality as CCD sensors, they have improved significantly over the years.

-See also How did the first digital camera work
+See also What is the latest nikon digital slr camera

 Advantages of CCD in Digital Cameras